khawarizmus/hijri-week-calendar-proposal/terms.typ

   / Hijri week calendar: A calendar based on an unbounded series of contiguous calendar weeks that uses the time scale unit of calendar week as its basic unit to represent a calendar year, according to the rule that the first calendar week of a calendar year is the week including the first Tuesday of that year, and that the last one is the week immediately preceding the first calendar week of the next calendar year #label("hijri-week-calendar")

-  #quote[
+#gnote[
-    Note: Hijri week calendar (HWC) is not equivalent to a Hijri calendar.
+Hijri week calendar (HWC) is not equivalent to a Hijri calendar.

+This rule is based on the principle that a week belongs to the calendar year to which the majority of its calendar days belong.

+In the HWC, days of the first and last week of a HWC year may belong to the previous and the next Hijri calendar year respectively.
 ]

-  #quote[
-    Note: This rule is based on the principle that a week belongs to the calendar year to which the majority of its calendar days belong.
-  ]

-  #quote[
-    Note: In the HWC, days of the first and last week of a HWC year may belong to the previous and the next Hijri calendar year respectively.
-  ]

-  / calendar date: A particular calendar day represented by its calendar year, its #link("calendar-month")[calendar month] and its #link("calendar-day-of-month")[calendar day of month]. #label("calendar-date")
+  / calendar date: A particular calendar day represented by its calendar year, its #link("calendar-month")[calendar month] and its #link("calendar-day-of-month")[calendar day of month].@CitekeyTechreport #label("calendar-date")

   //   // FIXME: the reference style doesn't seem to work
   //   link: [ISO 8601-1:2019, Date and time — Representations for information interchange — Part 1: Basic rules (publicly avaialble informative sections)]